Skip to content

 Price sweeping through liquidity pools and reversing

-Markets follow a predictable liquidity cycle:
+Markets follow a predictable cycle:

 1. Build - Price consolidates, creating obvious highs and lows where orders accumulate